dgerosa/pdetclassifier/README.md

 - `det`: detectability, equal to 1 if detectable or 0 if not detectable.
 The frame of the spins is defined such that z is along L at 20 Hz (as in `lal`).

 The `predictions` one gets at the end is a list of 0s and 1s, encoding the predicted detectability.
-One can then marginalize over the extrinsic angles to compute the detection probability pdet (by default the `pdet` function assumes isotropic inclination, sky-location and polarization).
+One can then marginalize over the extrinsic angles to compute the detection probability pdet (by default the `pdet` function assumes isotropic inclination, sky-location and polarization, `Nmc` is the number of Monte Carlo samples).

-## Example 2: train your own neural network
+### Example 2: train your own neural network

-Here is an example where we generate a small training set of 1000 binaries, train a neural network, and evaluate the performances.
+Here is an example where we generate a small sample of 1000 binaries, train a neural network, and evaluate the performances.

 ```
 # Generate and store a sample